-Functional requirement - Manager please tick Health problems that may affect work tasks Adjustments/support that may be available x□ Direct contact with patients or handling specimens Low immunity due to conditions such as HIV infection, lupus, or drug treatment such as chemotherapy or high dose steroids, may make It is essential that all workers in these roles have immunity to Hepatitis B, measles, mumps, rubella, chicken pox and tuberculosis, and an annual flu These will include most nursing and medical roles, you vulnerable to some infections. vaccination is strongly advised. allied health professionals, nursery workers, laboratory staff, porters and domestics Employees will be required to attend an x□ Direct regular contact with high risk patients High risk patients require a higher level of appointment at the Health & Wellbeing Service including immunosuppressed, pregnant women, protection against infectious diseases.
-Staff (Occupational Health) for routine blood tests.
-If neonates working with this patient group must comply with previous vaccination records and/or lab results immunity requirements or may need restrictions are available, these should be submitted with the on work or redeployment.
-OHD1 form.
-If satisfactory, an appointment may not be necessary. x□ Undertaking exposure prone procedures The UK Department of Health states that Blood tests for HIV, Hepatitis C and Hepatitis B (EPP) such as work in operating theatres, or healthcare workers performing EPP must not be will be required before a new EPP worker can be trauma within A&E. infectious for Hepatitis B or Hepatitis C infection. passed fit and given a start date.
+Functional requirement - Manager please tick Health problems that may affect work tasks Adjustments/support that may be available X Direct contact with patients or handling specimens Low immunity due to conditions such as HIV infection, lupus, or drug treatment such as chemotherapy or high dose steroids, may make It is essential that all workers in these roles have immunity to Hepatitis B, measles, mumps, rubella, chicken pox and tuberculosis, and an annual flu These will include most nursing and medical roles, you vulnerable to some infections. vaccination is strongly advised. allied health professionals, nursery workers, laboratory staff, porters and domestics Employees will be required to attend an appointment at the Health & Wellbeing Service (Occupational Health) for routine blood tests.
+If previous vaccination records and/or lab results are available, these should be submitted with the OHD1 form.
+If satisfactory, an appointment may not be necessary.
+Blood tests for HIV, Hepatitis C and Hepatitis B will be required before a new EPP worker can be passed fit and given a start date.
 If the individual